-Since Donald Trump won the US Presidential Election on 5 November, speculation on media platforms his second term has been rife.
+Since Donald Trump won the US Presidential Election on 5 November, media speculation about his second term has been rife.
 Journalists are often inundated with offers of industry comment for coverage of both national and global events.
 But post-election, Verdict noted a deathly silence from US tech industry professionals unwilling to invite the pall of anti-Trump judgement.
 In practical terms, many of those same tech leaders, no matter their personal politics, may (quietly) welcome a Trump win and some of the forthcoming administration’s policy pledges.

 Movement on highly-skilled worker visas